Mil Mi-8: Ukraine

 On 31 July 2024, a Russian Mi-8 helicopter was shot down over occupied Donetsk by Ukrainian FPV drones.
 The first time a helicopter in combat was destroyed by a drone.
 The Mi-8 was believed to have been attacked on the ground either during landing or take off.

 On 31 December 2024, a Russian Mi-8 was shot down by a MAGURA V5 sea drone armed with R-73 Sea Dragon missiles near Cape Tarkhankut, Crimea, while a second helicopter was damaged but managed to return to base, according to the Main Directorate of Intelligence.

 As of 17 November 2025, Ukraine has lost 28 Mi-8 helicopters with one damaged during the Russian invasion of Ukraine.
 Russian losses currently stand at 41 destroyed, with 12 damaged, and 1 lost through defection.

-On 06 June 2025, a Russian Mi-8 was destroyed at Bryansk International Airport by a Ukrainian drone, and a Russian Mi-35 nearby was also damaged during the attack.
+On 6 June 2025, a Russian Mi-8 was destroyed at Bryansk International Airport by a Ukrainian drone, and a Russian Mi-35 nearby was also damaged during the attack.

 On 29 September 2025, the 59th Assault Brigade destroyed a Russian Mi-8, near the village of Kotliarivka, Pokrovsk district, Donetsk Oblast.
 Using a $500 FPV drone, according to the Ukrainian commander of the Unmanned Systems Forces Major Robert “Madyar” Brovdi.

+On 18 May 2026, a Telegram channel announced that Russian Mi-8MTPPR-1 had been lost through an unknown cause.
+One of five lost during the war in Ukraine according to the Oryx (website).